Shaggy Manes and Inky Caps: Mushrooms, Uses, and Health Effects

 Collecting Edible Wild Mushrooms

-There are many dangerous mushrooms that can be mistaken for edible ones.
-All mushroom collectors need to be cautious, especially when they don't have access to the specialized equipment and techniques used by scientists in the identification of fungi.
-I'm content to admire and photograph wild mushrooms and to get my edible mushrooms from the grocery store.
+I'm content to admire and photograph wild mushrooms and to get my edible ones from the grocery store.
 My local stores sell quite a wide variety of mushroom species, which satisfies my desire for different tastes.

 © 2014 Linda Crampton